Glassy-winged sharpshooter

 Impacts

-Glassy-winged sharpshooter is a highly efficient plant disease carrying insect.
-Its economic impact would be significantly increased if the serious bacterial organism Xylella fastidiosa, that causes plant diseases such as Pierce's disease of grapes, citrus variegated chlorosis and phone peach disease, was also present.
+Glassy-winged sharpshooter is a highly efficient plant disease-carrying insect.
+Its economic impact would be significantly increased if the serious bacterial organism Xylella fastidiosa, which causes plant diseases such as Pierce's disease of grapes, citrus variegated chlorosis and phone peach disease, was also present.

-Glassy-winged sharpshooters can cause significant damage to plants in their own right, with severe wilting and dehydration leading to reduced crop yields, poor fruit and juice quality and even plant death.
+Glassy-winged sharpshooter can cause significant damage to plants in its own right, with severe wilting and dehydration leading to reduced crop yields, poor fruit and juice quality and even plant death.

 Due to its wide host range, glassy-winged sharpshooter can cause significant damage in urban settings, impacting street trees, backyard fruit crops and other ornamental plants.